Shashankreddysunkara/myPhonebook/README.md

 # Phonebook
 A phone book application for linux with Web UI.
+Written in Python/MySQL/Flask.
 Runs in a docker container, built using a Jenkinsfile.

 # Notes